griffio/digitsToGBWords/README.md

 The aim of this library is to store the digits of an integer up to a billion (exclusive) in a Value Object, encoded as en_GB "spoken" words

-A new type "NineDigitEnGB" encapsulates int from 0 to 9 decimal digits inclusive (http://www.wolframalpha.com/input/?i=999999999).
+A new type "NineDigitGBWords" encapsulates nine digits from 0 to 9 inclusive (http://www.wolframalpha.com/input/?i=999999999).
 This represents a "value" class and implements hashcode/equals/comparable of int and could be used as a field value in other domain objects.
 Alternatives to boiler-plate, [AutoValue](https://github.com/google/auto/tree/master/value),[Data classes](https://kotlinlang.org/docs/reference/data-classes.html)